mustafaterece/OpenWhiz/README.md

 # OpenWhiz ⚡

-**OpenWhiz** is a high-performance, zero-dependency and header-only C++ AI library designed for seamless integration into Desktop, Mobile, Web (via WASM), and Industrial applications.
+**OpenWhiz** is a high-performance, zero-dependency and header-only C++ deep learning AI library designed for seamless integration into Desktop, Mobile, Web (via WASM), and Industrial applications.
 Developed by **AITIAL Paris**, it focuses on speed and mathematical accuracy deployment.

 ---